vyakimchik/Base64Decoder/README.md

 2. Select the `AwesomeApp` scheme.
 3. Run it.

+# Author
+The app was written by [Vladislav Yakimchik](https://github.com/vyakimchik).

 # License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.